omarmir/notarr/README.md

 # Notarr

+**CONSIDER THIS PRE-ALPHA**: There will be bugs even I am daily driving this for myself.

 A lightweight, self-hosted note-taking application with filesystem-based storage.
 Built with Nuxt 3, TypeScript, and designed for simplicity and performance.
 The primary goal of this app is to manage your notes in a manner that is 100% portable.
 You should be able to manage your notes in terminal, notepad or any other app - there is no database, just folders and files.

 **Auth** : If you don't set the SECRET_KEY environment variable the default secret key is `notarr` though you should set key